Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 See what plans you qualify for in less than 2 minutes

-Old Republic Home Protection has been one of the most recognizable names in the home warranty industry for over three decades — but does its reputation hold up under scrutiny in 2026?
-With updated pricing launched in December 2025 and plan options spanning Basic, Deluxe, and Elite tiers, there's a lot to unpack before you commit to a policy.
+Old Republic Home Protection (ORHP) has been one of the most recognizable names in the home warranty industry for over 50 years, but does its reputation hold up under scrutiny in 2026?
+With three core plan tiers (Basic, Deluxe, and Elite), an A+ BBB rating maintained since 1996, and a Trustpilot score above 4 stars, there's a lot to like.
+There are also real trade-offs worth understanding before you commit.

-In this review, we break down every plan Old Republic offers, what's actually covered (and what's not), how their pricing compares to major rivals like American Home Shield and Choice Home Warranty, and what real customers are saying.
+In this updated 2026 review, we break down every Old Republic plan, what's actually covered (and what's not), how their pricing compares to major rivals like American Home Shield and Choice Home Warranty, and what real customers are saying based on the latest BBB and Trustpilot data.
 Whether you're a homeowner looking for budget protection or a real estate professional evaluating listing coverage options, this guide will help you decide if Old Republic is worth your money in 2026.

 Key Pinch Points

-• Old Republic holds an A+ BBB rating since 1996
+• Old Republic holds an A+ BBB rating maintained since 1996

 • Elite plan covers appliances up to $7,000 each